thejchap/zfixlang/README.md

 # zfixlang

-a simple interpreter for prefix expressions in zig to get a feel for the language
+a simple interpreter for prefix expressions in zig to get a feel for the language. implemented with both ast generation as well as just a single pass through the string

 syntax: